The Ultimate Guide to Credit Cards

 Which Credit Cards Can I Get with No Credit?

-Having no credit doesn’t mean you can’t get approved for a credit card.
-All of the cards above can be obtained without a credit history.
-But you won’t be approved for top-of-the-line rewards cards just yet, such as the Chase Sapphire cards that earn Chase Ultimate Rewards or Amex cards with Membership Rewards.
+Having no credit doesn’t mean you can’t get a credit card.
+All the cards mentioned above are accessible without a credit history.
+However, you won’t qualify for premium rewards cards just yet.

-Just remember that because you’re new to establishing credit, a creditor will want verifiable proof of a steady income to support the credit limit it’s providing.
-Pay stubs should be enough to get a credit application moving.
+Keep in mind that as you’re just starting to build your credit, lenders will require proof of a consistent income to justify the credit limit they offer.
+Pay stubs are usually sufficient to get your credit application moving.

 And know that a credit card for someone with no credit will likely have a low credit limit, possibly as low as $200, but probably $500 to $1,000 to start.
 As you make your monthly payments on time, even if you keep a revolving balance, this limit can be increased either automatically or at your request.

 And if you can’t qualify for an unsecured card, a secured credit card can help you learn to manage credit while also putting you on a path to future approval.
-Secured card issuers typically report your payments to at least one credit bureau, which can help you get your foot in the credit door.
+Secured card issuers typically report your payments to the credit bureaus, which can help you build and maintain a credit score.

 How Do I Use the Card to Build Credit?